shopyo/shopyo/docs/contrib.rst

 Contributing to Shopyo
 ======================

-Shopyo is built using Flask but mimics Django so that you get to use plug and play modules, to contribute, it's nice to know Flask well.
+Shopyo is built using Flask but mimics Django so that you get to use plug and play modules.
+To contribute, it's nice to know Flask well.

 If you want to contribute, go ahead, we ❤️ it.
 We follow a 💯 % first-timers-friendly policy.
-Feel free to join our `discord group`_ to ask if you ge stuck or would just like to char
+Feel free to join our `discord group`_ if you ge stuck or would just like to chat and say hi.

 This contribution guide has been adopted from the version used by `Flask`_.